microsoft/lagscope/README.md

 ## Terms of Use

-By downloading and running this project, you agree to the license terms of the third party application software, Microsoft products, and components to be installed.
+By downloading and running this project, you agree to the license terms of the third-party application software, Microsoft products, and components to be installed.

-The third party software and products are provided to you by third parties.
+The third-party software and products are provided to you by third parties.
 You are responsible for reading and accepting the relevant license terms for all software that will be installed.
 Microsoft grants you no rights to third party software.

 ## License